IowaDave/C-with-Arduino/README.md

 Expose variables defined in ".cpp" modules by putting an "exern" declaration in the header (".h") file for that module.
 Likewise, for a function, the header file contains a prototype declaration.
 This won't work for variables and functions defined in a ".c" module.

 There are four other ways to make it work.
+We are grateful to an Arduino Forum contributor named "merlin13" for explaining some of the following solutions.
+See: [https://forum.arduino.cc/t/how-to-use-additional-c-files-in-a-sketch/41402/2](https://forum.arduino.cc/t/how-to-use-additional-c-files-in-a-sketch/41402/2).

 #### Did I mention using .cpp modules?

-Just change the name of the ".c" module to ".cpp" and presto, "extern" and function prototypes work.
+Just change the name of the ".c" module to ".cpp", for example "my_function.cpp", and presto! function prototypes and "extern" go back to work.

 #### Tell the Linker explicitly about each C variable or function

-Rather than an #include "my_header.h" statement in the main sketch, say this about each thing you want to link from the ".c" code module.
+When the code module name ends with ".c", the ```#include``` directive does not work as it does for ".cpp" code modules sharing the same hame.
+Don't use it.
+In lieu -- and in place -- of using ```#include "my_module.h"``` in the main sketch, say this about each thing you want to link from "my_module.c".

 ```
 extern "C" int my_variable;